Modern and Contemporary Art Museum

 MACAM, the Modern And Contemporary Art Museum, opened in June 2013, in a factory compound in Alita.
-Owned and operated by a Lebanese NGO holding the same name, this museum is dedicated to preserving and promoting Lebanese modern and contemporary art.
+Operated by a Lebanese NGO holding the same name, this museum is dedicated to preserving and promoting Lebanese modern and contemporary art.

 History

 The museum presents a selection of 400 sculptures and installations created by 90 artists born or having lived in Lebanon.

 Permanent displays

 The museum's permanent collections are distributed in two halls, one dedicated to Lebanese sculpture and the other to Lebanese installations.

 The Sculpture Hall

 The collection is organised according to the material used by the sculptor.

 The Installation Hall

 This hall covers 1500 m of indoor exhibition space, and offers artists a space to preserve their installations.

 Projects

 Retrospectives of Lebanese sculptors

 Each year, MACAM honours a Lebanese sculptor whose work has marked the country's art scene.
 In 2014, it exhibited a large selection of Zaven's work.
 He is renowned for his monumental bronze work, but also for his small bronze cast sculptures.
 Later the same year, it honoured Youssef Basbous who worked extensively on wood.